pmocz/ditalini/README.md

 Documentation is automatically generated and hosted at [readthedocs](https://ditalini.readthedocs.io/) with each push.
 First, [Doxygen](https://www.doxygen.nl/) creates documentation for the C++ Library.
 Then, [Sphinx](https://www.sphinx-doc.org/en/master/) with the [Breathe](https://breathe.readthedocs.io/en/latest/)
 extension creates a final documentation for the entire project (C++ library and Python package).
+To build the documentation on your own, you can type `make doxygen` and `make sphinx` in the `build/` directory.

 ## CI